Dragonfly species in Monmouthshire: Common Clubtail

 There are several stretches of the Wye with older records where Common Clubtail has not been recorded recently.
 Further recording here will indicate if the population still occupies the full extent of its historical range.
 In the past, exuviae have been found as far south as Llandogo, and adults have been seen at least twice at Tintern, most recently in 2017.

-Common Clubtail has been recorded on the Monnow in the past (some of these records may be individuals wandering from the Wye, but Mike Averill found an exuvia at Rockfield, some 3km upstream from the Wye, in 2012, so breeding has occurred at least occasionally); further searching will determine how regularly the species occurs on the Monnow and how far upstream.
-Given the Govilon record mentioned above, it is conceivable that the species also breed on the Usk, and searches for it should be carried out in coming seasons.
+Further searching on the Monnow will determine how regularly and how far upstream it occurs.
+Given the Govilon record mentioned above, it is conceivable that the species also breeds on the Usk, and searches for it should be carried out in coming seasons.

 Both the Usk and the Wye have been strongly affected by ongoing agricultural pollution.
 Monitoring of Common Clubtail on the Wye will indicate if and how this affects the population.